Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 \item There exists a nonempty subset $B \subseteq A$ that satisfies: for all finite $F \subseteq B$, the set $\bigcap_{f \in F} (B-f)$ is syndetic.

 \item There exists $n \in \N$ for which the set $A - n$ belongs to a syndetic, idempotent filter on $\N$. \end{enumerate} \end{Maintheorem}

-Point \eqref{item_intro_ds_combo_condition} characterizes dynamical syndeticity in terms of a simple combinatorial property.
-Let us use it to see that the set in \eqref{eqn_intro_even_odd}, call it $A$, is not dynamically syndetic.
-If $B \subseteq A$ satisfies the condition in \eqref{item_intro_ds_combo_condition}, then it must be syndetic.
+Point \eqref{item_intro_ds_combo_condition} characterizes dynamical syndeticity in terms of a simple combinatorial property; we will discuss \eqref{item_intro_translate_belongs_to_sif} and define ``syndetic, idempotent filter'' in the next subsection.
+Let us use \eqref{item_intro_ds_combo_condition} to see that the set in \eqref{eqn_intro_even_odd}, call it $A$, is not dynamically syndetic.
+If $B \subseteq A$ satisfies the condition in \eqref{item_intro_ds_combo_condition}, then $B$ must be syndetic.
 Every syndetic subset of $A$, in particular, $B$, must contain both an even integer, $b_0$, and an odd integer, $b_1$.
 It is quick to see, however, that the set $(A - b_0) \cap (A-b_1)$ is not syndetic, contradicting what we had supposed about $B$.
-In addition to giving a way to check whether a set is dynamically syndetic, the combinatorial condition in \eqref{item_intro_ds_combo_condition} allows us to characterize members of the dual class, the class of dynamically thick sets, as we define and discuss in \cref{sec_intro_part_two}.
+In addition to giving a way to check whether a set is dynamically syndetic, the combinatorial condition in \eqref{item_intro_ds_combo_condition} allows us to characterize members of the dual class, the class of dynamically thick sets, a study of which appears in a companion paper \cite{glasscock_le_2025}.

 It is worth comparing point \eqref{item_intro_ds_combo_condition} in \cref{mainthm_ds_equivalents} with a recent result of Kennedy, Raum, and Salomon \cite[Thm.
 8.2]{kennedy_raum_salomon_2022}.
 In the context of the positive integers, it is a consequence of their result that a set $A \subseteq \N$ is dynamically syndetic if and only if there exists $B \subseteq A$ such that for all finite $F_1 \subseteq B$ and $F_2 \subseteq \N \setminus B$, the set